Sabarimala review: What 5 judges had said in the original verdict

 Justices Dipak Misra and Justice Khanwilkar:

 Devotion cannot be subjected to gender discrimination.
-The court also said that a patriachal notion cannot be allowed to trump equality in devotion.
+The court also said that a patriarchal notion cannot be allowed to trump equality in devotion.

 Religion is a way of life basically to link life with diversity.
 They also said that devotees of Ayappa do not constitute a separate denomination.